 Merlin nodded.
 "I did, but it doesn't blunt the pain."

 Merlin looked at the ceiling and brought a hand up to his neck sheepishly.
-"The spell I used was designed to take the caster to wherever they most felt at home.
-It was the easiest to perform and most low energy."
+"The spell I used was designed to take the target to wherever they most felt at home.
+It was the easiest to perform, and most low energy."

 "And it brought you to the council room," Arthur asked dryly.

 Gwen smacked him on the head lightly.
 "No, idiot," she said warmly, chuckling.
 "It brought him to you."
-Merlin still kept his eyes trained on the ceiling, or anywhere that was Arthur's gaze.
+Merlin still kept his eyes trained on the ceiling, or the floor, or anywhere that wasn't Arthur's gaze.